Get a free, no obligation personal loan quote with rates as low as 9.99%

 If you have negative equity in your vehicle, you’ll wind up owing money on the car if it gets totalled and your insurance payout doesn’t cover enough.
 You may also have a hard time selling your vehicle with negative equity.

-Taking out a loan that’s higher than the loan amount on your previous car loan in order to access cash means your monthly payments will be higher.
+Taking out a loan that’s higher than the loan amount on your previous car loan in order to access cash means your monthly payments could be higher, depending on the rate you refinance at.
 This can put an added strain on your finances.

 More Debt

-Borrowing more than your current car loan balance with a cash-out refinance means you’re taking on more debt.
+Borrowing more than your current car loan balance with a cash-out refinance means assuming more debt.
 If you’re already finding it difficult to keep up with your car loan payments, a higher debt load could make you more vulnerable to defaulting on your refinanced loan.

 May Require A Longer Term